Get my free meal plan 👉 here

 8. Know Your “Food Facts”

 One of my favorite authors Gretchen Rubin has these “commandments” or “facts” that relate to her as a person.
 These are her “truths”.
 For example, one of my food facts is that “Protein bars don’t fill me up”.
-It doesn’t make sense for me to buy new ones or (especially) one’s I’ve already tried before because that’s a waste of money!”
-This is personal fact about me.
+It doesn’t make sense for me to buy new ones or (especially) ones I’ve already tried before because that’s a waste of money!”
+This is a personal fact about me.
 It doesn’t matter what’s true for other people.

 It’s important to know your own personal truths or “commandments” so that we can know what foods to buy, and which foods we can say adios to.